Niger inaugurates president in 1st democratic power transfer - WTMJ

 Associated Press

-NIAMEY, Niger (AP) — Niger is swearing in its new president Friday in the West African nation’s first democratic transfer of power.
+NIAMEY, Niger (AP) — Niger has sworn in its new president in the West African nation’s first democratic transfer of power.

 Newly elected President Mohamed Bazoum’s inauguration Friday comes days after Niger’s security forces thwarted an attempted military coup at the presidential palace overnight from Tuesday into Wednesday.
 Niger already faces unprecedented threats from Islamic extremists near its troubled border with Mali.